big-jr/big-jr/README.md

 ## What I Do

 I design and build software systems.
-The sort of systems that don't crash when they receive incorrect data, that don't need to be rebooted constantly and that don't run so slowly that the users think they've crashed.
+Systems that don't crash when they receive incorrect data, that don't need to be rebooted constantly and that don't run so slowly that the users think they've crashed.
 Systems that take data from any source - databases, files, networks, APIs - process it as quickly, efficiently and reliably as possible and output the results in whatever form the customer requires.

-I've designed and written systems for banks, finance companies, energy companies, insurance syndicates, security companies and many others.
+I've designed and written systems for banks, finance companies, energy companies, railways, insurance syndicates, security companies and many others.

 I use Continuous Integration and Deployment to automate every part of the process from building to unit testing to deployment and integration testing.
+I usually try to automate everything I can - it makes things faster, and it removes errors.

 ## Technologies I've Used